cthissen/flex1d/README.md

 -----------
 The code takes as input the somewhat cryptic parameters lambda and k.

 Lambda describes the flexural response of the lithosphere.
-A typical value is 1/54000, in units of meters.
+A typical value is 1/5400 (1/meter).
 For the lithosphere we usually have estimates for the elastic thickness, Te, not lambda.
+Te for oceanic lithosphere tends to range from 2 km (weak plate) to 50 km (strong plate).
+The continents are also highly variable, with Te ranging from 2 km to 100 km.
+See Watts (2001, ch.
+6) for further discussion.

 Te can be converted the lambda by first converting to the flexure rigidity,
 <img src="https://github.com/cthissen/flex1d/blob/master/images/D.png" alt="alt text" height="50px">
 where E is Young's modulous (typically 100 Gigapascals) and v is Poisson's ratio (0.25).